Frequently Asked Questions

 What is the date of the National Finals this year and where will it take place?

-The deadline for a new team to complete and submit an application is December 1, 2023.
-The registration cost for the 2024 competition is $165.
-The registration portal will close on December 1, or when the first 1000 teams have submitted a completed application, including payment, between June 1 and December 1, 2023.
+The deadline for a new team to complete and submit an application is December 1, 2024.
+The registration portal will close on December 1, or when the first 1000 teams have submitted a completed application, including the $165 registration payment, between June 1 and December 1, 2024.

 Rocket Testing, Building and Flying